telerik/xaml-docs/controls/radgridview/columns/column-groups.md

 # Column Groups

-Columns in RadGridView may be grouped in __column groups__ visually presented by common column headers.
+Columns in RadGridView may be grouped in __column groups__ visually represented by common column headers.

 This article covers the following topics: